Positivity-preserving and entropy-bounded discontinuous Galerkin method for the chemically reacting, compressible Euler equations. Part II: The multidimensional case: Multidimensional results

 Figure~\ref{fig:2D-detonation-pmax} shows the maximum-pressure history, $P^{*}$, where $P^{*,j+1}(x)=\max\left\{ P^{j+1}(x),P^{*,j}(x)\right\} $, for the $p=2$ solutions at $t=200$~$\mu\mathrm{s}$.
 This quantity reveals the expected diamond-like cellular structure, with two cells in the vertical direction.
 The $64h$ lacks any clear cellular structure due to the excessive smearing.
 However, detonation cells can be discerned in the $32h$ case, despite the coarse resolution.
 From $32h$ to $8h$, the cellular structure begins to dissipate towards the right of the domain, though it nevertheless remains intact.
 At $4h$ and $2h$, the detonation cells remain sharp throughout.

 It remains to be seen how much smearing of the solution at and behind the detonation front is acceptable in a larger-scale configuration, although it is encouraging that the front location and cellular structure are overall well-predicted even with extremely coarse meshes.
 However, a thorough investigation of this matter is outside the scope of this study.

-{} Figure~\ref{fig:2D-detonation-X-OH-8h-all-p} compares the solutions for $p=1$, $p=2$, and $p=3$ on the $8h$ mesh.
+Figure~\ref{fig:2D-detonation-X-OH-8h-all-p} compares the solutions for $p=1$, $p=2$, and $p=3$ on the $8h$ mesh, which has 123,466 cells.
 Some smearing of the flow field is observed in the $p=1$ solution.
-Increasing $p$ results in sharper predictions of the complex flow structures.
-Note that a rigorous comparison among polynomial orders on the basis of accuracy vs. cost is left for future work; our goal here is to demonstrate (as in Figures~\ref{fig:2D-detonation-pmax} and~\ref{fig:2D-detonation-X-OH-8h-all-p}) that the proposed methodology can robustly compute accurate solutions using high-order polynomial approximations.
+Increasing $p$ results in sharper predictions of the complex flow structures. \RevisionTextThree{Also included is a $p=1$ solution on the $4h$, 488,772-cell mesh, which has slightly more degrees of freedom than the $p=3,\:8h$ solution.
+The flow near the detonation front is sharper in the $p=1,\:4h$ solution, while the vortical structures farther behind the detonation front are better resolved in the $p=3,\:8h$ solution.} Note, however, that a rigorous comparison among polynomial orders on the basis of accuracy vs. cost is left for future work; our goal here is to demonstrate (as in Figures~\ref{fig:2D-detonation-pmax} and~\ref{fig:2D-detonation-X-OH-8h-all-p}) that the proposed methodology can robustly compute accurate solutions using high-order polynomial approximations.

 It is worth noting that the entropy limiter, as opposed to solely the positivity-preserving limiter, significantly improves the stability of these calculations.
 Specifically, throughout each simulation, the entropy limiter maintains a minimum temperature of around 300 K. Without it, however, the temperature can dip significantly below 300 K, where the curve fits for thermodynamic properties are no longer valid.
 Consequently, the nonlinear solver in the reaction step can slow down significantly and even stall.
 As an example, for $p=2$, $64h$, the simulation with the entropy limiter is over 14 times less expensive than a corresponding simulation with only the positivity-preserving limiter.
 In other types of flows, these errors in temperature may pollute the solution in different ways as well.
 This further highlights not only the numerical difficulties of calculating multicomponent, reacting flows with realistic thermodynamics, but also the advantages of using the entropy limiter in simulations of such flows.